Secure Source Coding with a Helper: Introduction

 In \cite{Grokop:ISIT05}, a multi-receiver secure broadcasting problem was studied, where Alice intends to transmit a source $X^{n}$ to $K$ legitimate users.
 The $k$th user has access to a correlated source $Y_{k}^{n}$, where $Y_{k}^{n}=X^{n}\oplus B_{k}^{n}$, for $k=1,\ldots K$, and the eavesdropper has access to $Z^{n}$, where $Z^{n}=X^{n}\oplus E^{n}$, and the noise sequences $(B_{1}^{n},\ldots, B_{K}^{n},E^{n})$ are mutually independent and also independent of the source $X^{n}$.
 Furthermore, it was assumed that Alice also has access to $(Y_{1}^{n},\ldots Y_{K}^{n})$.
 For sources with such modulo-additive structure, it was shown that to maximize the uncertainty at the eavesdropper, Alice cannot do any better than describing the error sequences $(B_{1}^{n},\ldots,B_{K}^{n})$ to the legitimate users.
-This model is related to the two-sided helper model shown in Figure $2$; see Section $5$ for details.

-For the model shown in Figure $3$, when we set $R_{sec}=R_{ins}=0$, i.e., in the absence of Helen, we recover the result obtained in \cite{VinodKannan:ITW07}.
-Therefore, our result can also be viewed as a generalization of the result obtained in \cite{VinodKannan:ITW07}.
+This model is related to the two-sided helper model shown in Figure \ref{fig:figure2}; see Section \ref{twosidedH} for details. \\ \textbf{Summary of Main Results}: In Section \ref{onesidedH}, we present the rate-equivocation region for the case of one-sided helper.
+We show that Slepian-Wolf binning alone at Alice is optimal for this case.
+We present the rate-equivocation region for the case of two-sided helper in Section \ref{twosidedH}.
+For the case of two-sided helper, Alice utilizes the coded-side information received from Helen as follows: it can narrow down the set of uncertainty about $X$-sequences at Bob given the output received from Helen.
+It only sends the residual information necessary to decode $X^{n}$ at Bob.
+We show that the resulting equivocation of this scheme is $\min(H(X),R_{y})$, i.e., one secure (two-sided) bit from Helen results in one bit of equivocation at Eve.
+From this result, we demonstrate the insufficiency of Slepian-Wolf binning at Alice by explicitly utilizing the side information at Alice.
+This observation is further highlighted in Section \ref{Sec:Comparison} where we compare the rate-equivocation regions of two-sided helper and one-sided helper cases for a pair of binary symmetric sources.
+For this example, we show that for all $R_{y}>0$, the information leakage to the eavesdropper for the two-sided helper is strictly less than the case of one-sided helper.
+We finally generalize these results to the case when there is additional side informations $W$ at Bob.
+For the case in which $Y\rightarrow X \rightarrow W$, we characterize the tradeoff of rates and equivocation.
+For the case of two-sided helper, the optimal resulting equivocation at Eve is $\min(H(X), R_{y}+I(X;W))$, i.e., the net equivocation resulting from coded and uncoded side information is \textit{additive} in nature.
+By additive we mean the following: suppose that $W$ was not present, then the equivocation would be $\min(H(X),R_{y})$ from our result of two-sided helper.
+On the other hand, if $R_{y}=0$, then we know from \cite{VinodKannan:ITW07}, that the optimal equivocation is given by $I(X;W)$.
+Thus, in the presence of both uncoded and coded side-information, the net equivocation is $R_{y}+I(X;W)$ till it saturates to $H(X)$.
+Parts of this paper have been presented in \cite{TandonAllerton2009}.